Global Bandits: Extension: Learning under Time-varying Global Parameter

-The modified algorithm groups the time slots into rounds $\rho=1,2,\ldots$, each having a fixed length of $2\tau_{h}$, where $\tau_{h}$ is called \textit{half window length}.
+The non-stationary WAGP uses only a recent past window of reward observations when estimating the global parameter~\cite{garivier2008upper}.
+By choosing the window length appropriately, we can balance the regret due to the variation of the global parameter over time given in Assumption \ref{ass:drift} and the sample size within the window.
+The non-stationary WAGP groups the time steps into rounds $\rho=1,2,\ldots$, each having a fixed length of $2\tau_{h}$, where $\tau_{h}$ is called \textit{half window length}.
 The key point in the modified algorithm is to keep separate counters for each round and estimate the global parameter in a round based only on observations that are made within the particular window of each round.
 Each round $\rho$ is further divided into two sub-rounds.
-The first sub-round is called passive sub round, while the second one is called the active sub-round.
-The first round, $\rho=1$, is an exception where it is both active and passive sub-round.
+The first sub-round is called passive sub-round, while the second one is called the active sub-round.
+The first round, $\rho=0$, is an exception where it is both an active and a passive sub-round.

+A different instance of the modified WAGP is run in each round.
 Let $\text{WAGP}_{\rho}$ be the running instance of the modified WAGP at round $\rho$.
-The action taken at time $t$ is based on $\text{WAGP}_{\rho}$ if time $t$ is in the active sub round of $\rho$.
-As a result of this action, the sample mean rewards and counters are updated.
+The arm selected at time $t$ is based on $\text{WAGP}_{\rho}$ if time $t$ is in the active sub-round of round $\rho$.
 Let $N_{k,\rho}(t)$ and $\hat{X}_{k,\rho,t}$ be the number of times arm $k$ is chosen and the estimate of the arm $k$ at round $\rho$ at time $t$, respectively.
-At the beginning of each round $\rho$, the estimates and counters of that round are equal to zero, i.e $N_{k,\rho}\left(2\tau_{h}\rho+1\right)=0$ and $\hat{X}_{k,\rho,2\tau_{h}\rho+1}=0$.
-However, due to the two sub-round structure, when the active sub round starts, the learner has already observations from the passive sub-round.
+At the beginning of each round $\rho$, the estimates and counters of that round are set to zero, i.e., $N_{k,\rho}\left(2\tau_{h}(\rho-1)\right)=0$ and $\hat{X}_{k,\rho,2\tau_{h}(\rho-1)}=0$.
+However, due to the subround structure, the learner can use the observations from the passive subround of a round when choosing actions in the active subround of a round.

-In the static global parameter model, we were able to bound the problem specific regret with a finite constant number (independent of time horizon $T$) and the parameter-independent regret with a sub-linear in time ($T^{\gamma}$ for $\gamma>0$).
-However,when global parameter is changing, it is not possible to give a sub-linear or finite regret bounds.
-Therefore, we focus on the average regret, which is given as

-Next theorem quantifies the average regret bound with respect to the stability and exponent of the drift.